Hi and thank you for clicking on The Skipper.

 Back I went.

 The flames were gone.
 The dragon was gone.
+The beautiful gold was gone.
 I was sitting alone in my apartment.
 The lights were on.
 The movie was still playing.
 The couch was a mess.
 The remote was gone.
-Nick and Bonnie were nowhere to be seen.
+And Nick and Bonnie were nowhere to be seen.

-For the next few days I searched desperately for any trace of Bonnie and Nick, but there was none.
+For the next few days I searched desperately for any trace of Nick or Bonnie, but there was none.
 They had disappeared off the face of the Earth.
-I could tell you about the days spent in misery, where I couldn't sleep out of fear—but those details aren't important.
-All you need to know is that such a thing had never happened before, I had never Skipped anyone with me to Middle Earth.
-And then I lost them—which was not a good thing.
-They could have been burnt to crisps by Smaug.
+I could tell you about the days spent in misery—where I couldn't stop wondering what had happened to my friends, where I couldn't sleep because I was plagued by nightmares—but those details aren't important.
+All you need to know is that such a thing had never happened before; I'd never Skipped anyone with me to Middle Earth.
+And then I'd lost them.
+Which was not a good thing.
+They could've been burnt to crisps by Smaug.
 Or ended up somewhere else entirely.
-Hopefully not with orcs or goblins or any other evil thing.
-All I know is they were no longer in my world—which probably means they were in Middle Earth.
+Hopefully not with orcs or goblins or trolls or any other evil thing.
+All I knew was that they were no longer in my world—which meant they were in Middle Earth.

 So, being the good and kind friend that I am, I decided to look for them.
 Of course, I had no control over my Skips.
-They come and go as they please—though, as I realized, they always come whenever I am absolutely terrified and about to die.
+They came and went as they pleased.
+But after some long, serious thinking, I realized that the Skips always came whenever I was absolutely terrified and about to die.

 Yes, I know what you're thinking.
 And, yes, I really did it.